 Anaplastic Large Cell Lymphoma (ALCL)

 Recently, the Food and Drug Administration (FDA) has reported that there may (not proven) be a connection between breast implants (both saline and silicone gel) and a very rare cancer of the immune system called anaplastic large cell lymphoma.
-As of June 2011, here have been 34 reports of patients in this country and a total of 60 cases worldwide out of an estimated 5 – 10 million women who have breast implants.
-This translates to an incidence of 1 in 83,000 to 1 in 166,000 women.
+As of July 2019, here have been approximately 400 reports of patients in this country and a total of 600 cases worldwide out of an estimated 5 – 10 million women who have breast implants.
+This translates to an incidence of 1 in 8000 or so women.
 In this particular disease, the scar tissue lining of the implant develops the lymphoma cells.
 This is NOT a form of breast cancer.
 Women who have developed this have presented to their doctors with complaints of swelling, lumps, asymmetry or breast pain.
 They generally presented years after the original implant surgery.
 Treatment consists of removing the implant and the scar tissue capsule; the breast itself is not removed.
 Currently, the FDA is studying this disease to determine if there is any such association between it and breast implants.
 Again, the connection between the disease and breast implants is not yet proven.
 You can obtain more information on ALCL on the FDA web site.

 Although a very positive experience overall, any significant change in body appearance can be emotionally stressful.
 You may experience emotional good days and some not as good.
 It is not uncommon after surgery to wish that you were “a little bigger” or occasionally “a little smaller” but usually these thoughts disappear over the next several weeks to months as the breasts soften, assume a more natural shape and feel more a part of you.
 My re-operation rate is well below the national average and requests for implant size changes after surgery are exceedingly rare.